fspaolo/makesite/README.md

     cd makesite
     python makesite.py

-or using the Makefile:
+or using the `Makefile`:

     cd makesite
     make

-Now all you have to do is replace the content of the Markdown files (.md) with your own.
+Now all you have to do is replace the content of the Markdown files (`.md`) with your own.
 For each Markdown file an HTML page will be created and added to the navigation bar.
 Then you just upload all this content to any webserver.